Elvina Pallavicini

-Princess Elvina Pallavicini (22 January 1914 – 29 August 2004) was an Italian noblewoman, member of the Pallavicini family, part of, and often considered the leader of, the so-called Black Nobility in Rome during the second half of the 20th century.
+Princess Elvina Pallavicini (22 January 1914 – 29 August 2004) was an Italian noblewoman, member of the Pallavicini family, and part of and often considered the leader of, the black nobility in Rome during the second half of the 20th century.

 Early life

-She was born in Genoa on 22 January 1914 as Elvina dei Medici del Vascello]^{(it)}, daughter of Giacomo dei Marchesi Medici del Vascello (1883–1949) and his wife, née Olga Leumann (d.
+She was born in Genoa on 22 January 1914 as Elvina dei Medici del Vascello, daughter of Giacomo dei Marchesi Medici del Vascello (1883–1949) and his wife, née Olga Leumann (d.
 1966).

 Later life

-During the Nazi occupation of Rome after the armistice between Italy and Allied armed forces, Princess Pallavicini supported Italian Royalist partisans and was later awarded bronze medal of military valor for doing so.
+During the Nazi occupation of Rome after the armistice between Italy and Allied armed forces, Pallavicini supported Italian royalist partisans and was later awarded the Bronze Medal of Military Valor for doing so.

-Starting from 1977, Princess Elvina Pallavicini led a group of Black Nobility that provided support for Archbishop Marcel Lefebvre.
+Starting from 1977, Princess Elvina Pallavicini led a group of black nobility that provided support for Archbishop Marcel Lefebvre.
 She was also actively involved in politics, in particular, supporting the policies of the US Vice President Dick Cheney and Secretary of Defense Donald Rumsfeld.

-Princess Elvina Pallavicini, sometimes called the “black queen” or the “first lady” of Roman nobility, died on 29 August 2004 at Cortina d'Ampezzo.
-Her funeral in the basilica of San Lorenzo in Lucina was attended by numerous representatives of Italian government as well as nobility.
+Pallavicini, sometimes called the black queen or the first lady of Roman nobility, died on 29 August 2004 at Cortina d'Ampezzo.
+Her funeral in the basilica of San Lorenzo in Lucina was attended by numerous representatives of the Italian government and nobility.